Siddhant-Ray/Attentive-neural-networks-for-news-classification/README.md

 ## Note :

 * To change the dataset from base to updated, you need to change the dataset source in `helper.py` from `news_data_test` to `news_data_test2` and vice-versa.
+* We have the preliminary implementation of our RNN model in `RNNMODEL`.
+This requires some pre-requisites to be installed which are not `Pypi` standard.
+To install those, we recommend you visit the original source [InferSent](https://github.com/facebookresearch/InferSent)